-- to decrease minutes and - b to increase minutes.
+- • to increase minutes.

 Radio Data System (RDS) feature

 This feature allows your audio system to receive text information from RDS-equipped FM radio stations.

 Press and hold the control for three seconds to turn the feature on or off.
 Press the control to scroll through the following selections: